-In 1994, the SCNPC promulgated the Advertising Law of the PRC, or the Advertising Law, which was recently amended on April 29, 2021 and became effective on the same date.
-The Advertising Law regulates commercial advertising activities in the PRC and sets out the obligations of advertisers, advertising operators, advertising publishers and advertisement endorsers, and prohibits any advertisement from containing any obscenity, pornography, gambling, superstition, terrorism or violence-related content.
-Any advertiser in violation of such requirements on advertisement content will be ordered to cease publishing such advertisements and imposed a fine, the business license of such advertiser may be revoked, and the relevant authorities may revoke the approval document for advertising publisher in violation of such requirements will be imposed a fine, and the advertisement fee received will be confiscated; in severe circumstances, the business license of such advertising operator or advertising publisher may be revoked.
+In 1994, the Standing Committee of the National People's Congress promulgated the PRC Advertising Law, which was recently amended on April 29, 2021 and became effective on the same date.
+The PRC Advertising Law regulates commercial advertising activities in the Chinese mainland and sets out the obligations of advertisers, advertising operators, advertising publishers and advertisement endorsers, and prohibits any advertisement from containing any obscenity, pornography, gambling, superstition, terrorism or violence-related content.
+Any advertiser in violation of such requirements on advertisement content will be ordered to cease publishing such advertisements and imposed a fine, the business license of such advertiser may be revoked, and the authorities may revoke the approval document for advertisement examination and refuse to accept applications submitted by such advertiser for one year.
+In addition, any advertising operator or advertising publisher in violation of such requirements will be imposed a fine, and the advertisement fee received will be confiscated; in severe circumstances, the business license of such advertising operator or advertising publisher may be revoked.

-The Interim Measures for the Administration of Internet Advertising, or the Internet Advertising Measures regulating the internet-based advertising activities were adopted by the SAIC on July 4, 2016 and became effective on September 1, 2016.
-According to the Internet Advertising Measures, internet advertisers are responsible for the authenticity of the advertisements content and all online advertisements must be marked "Advertisement" so that viewers can easily identify them as such.
+The Measures for the Administration of Internet Advertising regulating the internet-based advertising activities were adopted by the SAMR on February 25, 2023 and became effective on May 1, 2023.
+According to these measures, internet advertisers are responsible for the authenticity of the advertisements content.
 Publishing and circulating advertisements through the internet shall not affect the normal use of the internet by users.
 It is not allowed to induce users to click on the content of advertisements by any fraudulent means, or to attach advertisements or advertising links in the emails without permission.